dougdonohoe/ddpoker/README-DEV.md

 ## Appendix D: Testing on Ubuntu via Docker

-It is possible to run DD Poker in Ubuntu in Docker and display on your Mac, but it can be a little finicky.
+It is possible to run DD Poker in Ubuntu in Docker and display it on your Mac, but it can be a little finicky.
 Here's what I got to work with help from [this helpful gist](https://gist.github.com/cschiewek/246a244ba23da8b9f0e7b11a68bf3285).